-However, the task is challenging to automate because stability diagrams' parameter space is vast, noisy, and device-dependent.
-For this reason, tuning the number of charges inside the \ac{QD} is usually done manually by experimentalists, based on informed guesses and human heuristics.
-While this approach is sufficient for small proof-of-concepts in research laboratories, it is incompatible with large-scale industrial applications.
-Moreover, measuring a large area of a stability diagram could take hours, which significantly slows down the \ac{QD} initialization, especially since it often requires iterative measurements.
-One could attempt to automate the tuning procedure with classical algorithms and human expertise~\cite{Baart_2016}, but such an approach still requires humans in the loop and is tailored to specific hardware.
-Thus, it does not satisfy the requirement for scaling up the technology or accelerating the development of new designs.
+However, the task is challenging to automate because the stability diagram parameter space is vast, noisy, and device-dependent.
+For this reason, the number of charges inside the \ac{QD} is usually tuned manually by experimentalists based on informed guesses and human heuristics.
+While this approach is sufficient for small proof-of-concept studies in research laboratories, it is incompatible with large-scale industrial applications.
+Moreover, measuring a large area of a stability diagram could take hours, which significantly slows down \ac{QD} initialization, especially since it often requires iterative measurements.
+One could attempt to automate the tuning procedure using classical algorithms and human expertise~\cite{Baart_2016}, but this approach still requires human involvement and is tailored to specific hardware.
+Thus, it does not satisfy the requirements for scaling up the technology or accelerating the development of new designs.